-Hundreds of lights and decorations, Christmas trees, crowds of shoppers, the smell of roasting chestnuts in the cool, brisk air: all signs that winter is approaching and Christmas is almost here!
+Hundreds of lights and decorations, Christmas trees, crowds of shoppers, the perfume of roasting chestnuts in the cool, brisk air: all signs that winter is approaching and Christmas is almost here!

-Know that practically everything is closed on Christmas Day (December 25th) and January 1st as far as museums go.
-Many museums that are closed on Mondays (such as the Uffizi and Accademia) will hold special openings depending on the dates of the holidays.
+Important note: almost everything is closed on Christmas Day (December 25th) and January 1st as far as museums go.
+Many museums that are closed on Mondays (such as the Uffizi and Accademia) usually offer special openings but these depend on the dates on which the holidays fall.

 If you're in Florence around the holidays, we highly recommend you visit Palazzo Medici-Riccardi and its chapel by Benozzo Gozzoli dedicated to the Procession of the Wise Men.

-So without further ado, here is a list of what will be open during the holidays this 2016-17 so you can plan around these openings:
+Without further ado, here is a list of what will be open during this holiday season so you can plan around these openings.

 Remember that Florence is an open-air museum and you can take advantage of this day to stroll around the entire historical center and enjoy the city during this special time of the year with all of the lights and decorations.
 Here is a suggested itinerary: start in Piazza San Lorenzo, then head to Piazza del Duomo, then down Via Calzaiuoli to Piazza della Signoria.
 Continue down past the Uffizi Gallery to Ponte Vecchio admiring the Arno along the way and end up at Palazzo Pitti.
 If you still have energy, climb up to Piazzale Michelangelo to enjoy the extraordinary panoramic view of Florence!